bajamircea/bajamircea.github.io/_posts/2022-12-22-concepts-history.markdown

 Very high level what we got is the following.

 The C++20 concepts check syntax requirements when using templates.
-It uses two new keywords: `concept` and `require`.
+It uses two new keywords: `concept` and `requires`.

-A `require` expression looks like a function and can be used to capture such requirements.
+A `requires` expression looks like a function and can be used to capture such requirements.
 E.g. the one below can be used to check that two variables of type `T` can be added together (`operator+` can be either a member of `T` or a standalone function: it does not matter which, as long as `x + x` compiles).